Aitslab/nlp_2021_alexander_petter/utils/chemprot/README.md

 ## Step2: Training
 After reformatting the ChemProt corpus it can be used to train a model.
 For this run run bert_finetune.py.
 Train on a GPU if available.

+## References
+Some of the code is from https://mccormickml.com/2019/07/22/BERT-fine-tuning/